gethynellis/Power-BI-Admin-/Labs/D3L2-Create-power-bi-paginated-report.md

 You will use the virtual machine provided by the lab host to complete this exercise

+You will also need to download report builder https://www.microsoft.com/en-us/download/confirmation.aspx?id=58158

 # **Create a Power BI Paginated Report**

 **The estimated time to complete the lab is 45 minutes**